JingqingZ/KG4ZeroShotText/README.md

     * `vwvkg`: the inputs contain the embedding of words (from text) and the relationship vectors.
     * `vwvc`: the inputs contain the embedding of words and class labels.
     * `vwvcvkg`: all three kinds of inputs mentioned above.
-* `ns`: Integer, the ratio of positive and negative samples, the higher the more negative samples
-* `ni`: Integer, the speed of increasing negative samples during training per epoch
+* `train`: 1 for training, 0 for testing.
 * `sepoch`: Repeat training of each epoch for several times.
 The ratio of positive/negative samples and learning rate will keep consistent in one epoch no mather how many times the epoch is repeated.
+* `ns`: Optional, Integer, the ratio of positive and negative samples, the higher the more negative samples, by default `2`.
+* `ni`: Optional, Integer, the speed of increasing negative samples during training per epoch, by default `2`.
-* `rgidx`: Random group starting index: e.g. if 5, the training will start from the 5th random group, by default `1`.
+* `rgidx`: Optional, Random group starting index: e.g. if 5, the training will start from the 5th random group, by default `1`.
 This argument is used when the program is accidentally interrupted.
-* `train`: 1 for training, 0 for testing.
 * `gpu`: Optional, GPU occupation percentage, by default `1.0`, which means full occupation of available GPUs.
 * `baseepoch`: Optional, you may want to specify which epoch to test.